Election deposit

 In an electoral system, a deposit is the sum of money that a candidate for an elected office, such as a seat in a legislature, is required to pay to an electoral authority before they are permitted to stand for election.

-In the typical case, the deposit collected is repaid to the candidate after the poll if the candidate obtains a specified proportion of the votes cast.
-The purpose of the deposit is to reduce the prevalence of 'fringe' candidates or parties with no realistic chance of winning a seat.
+Typically, the deposit collected is returned to the candidate after the poll if the candidate obtains a specified proportion of the votes cast.
+The purpose of the deposit is to reduce the prevalence of unserious candidates or parties with no realistic chance of winning a seat.
 If the candidate does not achieve the refund threshold, the deposit is forfeited.

 Australia

 In Australian federal elections, a candidate for either the Australian House of Representatives or the Australian Senate is required to pay a deposit of $2,000.
-The deposit is refunded if the candidate or group gains at least 4% of first preference votes in the relevant electoral division.
+The deposit is refunded if the candidate or group gains at least 4% of first preference votes in the relevant electoral division, or the candidate is elected, even if elected from less than 4% of first preference votes.

 The States and territories of Australia will have their own individual deposit requirements and repayment thresholds for their separate elections.

 Canada

 In Canada, there is no longer a deposit requirement for federal elections.
-On October 25, 2017 the judge presiding over Szuchewycz v.
+On 25 October 2017, the judge presiding over Szuchewycz v.
 Canada found that the deposit requirement infringed Section 3 of the Canadian Charter of Rights and Freedoms and could not be justified under Section 1 of the Canadian Charter of Rights and Freedoms.
 The successful Charter challenge of the deposit requirement was undertaken by self-represented Edmontonian Kieran Szuchewycz who had failed to meet the candidacy requirements for the 2015 Canadian federal election when attempting to run against the former prime minister Stephen Harper in the Calgary electoral district of Calgary Heritage.

 Before the Szuchewycz v.
 Canada ruling, a candidate for Member of Parliament needed to place a $1,000 deposit.